cirosantilli/git-tutorial/index.md

 - make a bunch of standard test repos, copy them out, and *test away*.

-    use the standard repos generated in [test repos]
+    Use the standard repos generated in [test repos]

 - visualize *everything* the commit tree whenever you don't know what is going on.